 Activates/deactivates the monitoring of layer 2 Ethernet loops.
 You specify the settings for the Loop Protection function in the Diagnostics > Loop Protection dialog.

-- marked Monitoring is active.
-If the device has detected an Ethernet loop, then the signal contact opens. - unmarked (default setting) Monitoring is inactive.
+marked Monitoring is active.
+If the device has detected an Ethernet loop, then the signal contact opens.